acarerdinc/chat-analysis/README.md

-# chat-analysis
+# Zero Shot Chat Analysis

-This is a github repository for classification of sentiment and intent of a customer response in a conversation between a customer and a representative.
+This is a GitHub repository for the classification of sentiment and intent of customer response in a conversation between a customer and a representative.

 ## Example Outputs